leaonline/leaonline-app/docs/manual_install.md

 # Manual installation

-## Install NodeJs  and NPM
+## No need to install NodeJs  and NPM

-Please install NodeJS and NPM from https://nodejs.org by following their instructions.
+You don't need to install NodeJs and NPM yourself, they will come bundled with Meteor and the Meteor installation will not mess up your current node/npm environment.

 ## Install Meteor